harrellbm/Quartz-Garden/content/Core Mindsets for a Healthy Community.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-07-18
+"Last Tended:": 2024-08-19
 ---
 #🌱Seed  #🙂Agree
 ****
 >`Importance`: 50%

+>[!Summary] The Big Idea
-***The Big Idea***: This is a collection of important mindsets for a healthy Christian community.
+>This is a collection of important mindsets for a healthy Christian community.

 The categories we use to understand our world matter: [[A Categorical Mind]]